-Less Selective: Institutions identified as either "Less Competitive," "Noncompetitive," "Special Focus," or "Unranked," according to the Barron's Selectivity Index.
+Less Selective: Institutions identified as either "Less Competitive," "Noncompetitive," or "Unranked," according to the Barron's Selectivity Index.
 Their definitions are as follows:

 - Less Competitive: Institutions that generally admit more than 85 percent of their applicant pool.
-Students that are admitted generally rank in the top 65 percent of their graduating class and have high school grade averages below a C. SAT and ACT scores are below the top 60th percentile. - Noncompetitive: Institutions that either admit more than 98 percent of their applicant pool, admit all instate residents, but have some requirements for out-of-state students, or require evidence of a high school diploma from an accredited school. - Special Focus: Institutions that are specialized, such as professional schools of art, music, or other disciplines.
-Schools oriented towards adult learners are also sometimes in this category. - Unranked: All institutions not otherwise categorized in the Barron's selectivity index.
+Students that are admitted generally rank in the top 65 percent of their graduating class and have high school grade averages below a C. SAT and ACT scores are below the top 60th percentile. - Noncompetitive: Institutions that either admit more than 98 percent of their applicant pool, admit all instate residents, but have some requirements for out-of-state students, or require evidence of a high school diploma from an accredited school. - Unranked: All institutions not otherwise categorized in the Barron's selectivity index.